Erythritol and its Role in Our Stevia Blends

 At this point, you may be wondering why we don’t sell erythritol as a standalone product.
 If it sweetens like sugar, is non caloric, and does not affect insulin levels, why not just feature it the same way we do stevia?
 The answer is actually pretty simple.
 While our non-GMO erythritol is highly potent with a clean taste, it still only has about 80 percent of the sweetening power of normal sugar.
 This means, that you would actually have to use more erythritol to sweeten something than you would sugar.
 To remedy this, we have mixed the erythritol with our Reb-A 98 percent stevia extract to provide the missing sweetening power.

 At this point, you are probably now wondering why we don’t just leave the erythritol out altogether.
 Why blend the stevia extract with anything if it is already providing the desired amount of sweetening power?
 The simple answer is that by mixing our stevia extracts with erythritol, we are able to provide a substance that is very similar in taste and texture to actual table sugar.
 This makes our soPure Stevia + Non-GMO Erythritol blends the perfect solution to baking with stevia extracts.
 Many people don’t realize that not only does sugar sweeten baked good, it also adds density and mass to whatever is being baked.
-If you take away this added density from the recipe, often time you will be left with a baked good that is not as “full” as it should be.
+If you take away this added mass and density from the recipe, you will be left with a baked good that is not as big or “full” as it should be.
 In summation, our stevia extracts that are blended with erythritol allow you to make delicious brownies that are not only sugar free, but that also look, feel, and taste like the sugar laden brownies we have all experienced.

 We hope that this blog has helped to give a general overview of what exactly erythritol is and why we have used it as a blending agent with some of our stevia extracts.
 If you would like to learn more about our SoPure Stevia Reb-A 98 percent + Erythritol blends or request a free sample, please visit our website today.